 Module credits 20.00

 Service modules Faculty of Humanities

 Prerequisites No prerequisites.

-Contact time 3 practicals per week, 3 lectures per week
+Contact time 3 lectures per week, 3 practicals per week

-Language of tuition English
+Language of tuition Module is presented in English

 Academic organisation Information Science

 Period of presentation Semester 2

 Indigenous knowledge and communication.
 This module focuses on the role and function of Indigenous Knowledge (IK) in the information and knowledge society.
 Various categories and contexts of IK are explored within international and local perspectives.